ccrobertson/t1d-immunochip-2020/scripts/fine_mapping/README_atac.md

 ```
 2) ./atac/ld_overall_newb_genedens_isletup_incld.R
 ```
 Performs enrichment analysis: are more T1D credible variants in open chromatin in each cell type relative to what would be expected by chance.
+Produces supplementary figure in manuscript.

 ```